Stabbing Pairwise Intersecting Disks by Five Points: The Geometry of Pairwise Intersecting Disks

 For case (ii), since $G$ is tangent to $D_1$ and $D_2$, the center $c$ of $G$ is on the perpendicular bisector of $c_1$ and $c_2$, so the points $p$, $o$, $q$ and $c$ are collinear.
 Suppose without loss of generality that $c_y\geq 0$.
 Then, it is easily checked that $c$ lies above $q$, and $\text{radius}(G) + r= |c_1c| \geq |oc|=r + |qc|$, so $q \in G$. \end{proof}

-\begin{lemma} \lemlab{C:D:diff:size} Consider two intersecting disks $D_1$ and $D_2$ with $r_1\geq r_2$ and lens angle at least $2\pi/3$.
+\begin{lemma} Consider two intersecting disks $D_1$ and $D_2$ with $r_1\geq r_2$ and lens angle at least $2\pi/3$.
 Then, there is a set $P$ of four points such that any disk $F$ of radius at least $r_1$ that intersects both $D_1$ and $D_2$ contains a point of $P$. \end{lemma}